JM89/crash-courses/CrashCourse-InterProcessCommunication/Lesson3/README.md

 ### Step 1: Replace the logging library

-In the BlogPost API we used the Serilog library for logging.
+In the BlogPost API, we used the Serilog library for logging.
 Ideally, all our services should send logs to the same place.
-If you need more details about this process, check out the CrashCourse-API Lesson 4 "C. Using an external logger".
+If you need more details about this process, check out the CrashCourse-API Lesson 4 [C. Using an external logger](../../CrashCourse-API/Lesson4#c-using-an-external-logger).

 1. Install `Serilog`, `Serilog.Settings.Configuration`,`Serilog.Sinks.Seq` nuget packages.
 Add `Serilog.Sinks.Console` if you want the logs to also appear in the console.
 2. Replace `Logging` section in appSettings by :